Clemson vs. NC State NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Clemson and its opponents have scored at least 47.5 points or more only once this season.
+- Clemson and its opponents have scored at least 47.5 points -- this matchup's over/under -- only once this year.

-- NC State's games have gone over 47.5 points in only one opportunity this season.
+- NC State and its opponents have combined to score more than 47.5 points in one game this season.

-- The combined points per game average of the two teams, 55.3, is 7.8 points above Saturday's over/under.
+- The two teams combine to average 55.3 points per game, 7.8 more than the over/under in this contest.

-- This contest's total is 30.2 points above the 17.3 these two squads combine to surrender per game this season.
+- These two squads combine to surrender 17.3 points per game, 30.2 fewer than this contest's over/under.

-- The Tigers and their opponents have scored an average of 53.3 points per game in 2021, 5.8 more than Saturday's total.
+- The average total in Tigers games this season is 53.3, 5.8 points more than Saturday's total of 47.5.

-- In 2021, games involving the Wolf Pack have averaged a total of 53.5 points, 6.0 more than the set total in this contest.
+- The 47.5-point total for this game is 6.0 points below the 53.5 points per game average total in Wolf Pack games this season.

 Clemson Stats and Trends

-- This season, the Tigers are winless ATS when entering a game as a favorite of 10 points or more.
+- The Tigers have yet to cover the spread this season when favored by 10 points or more.

-- Clemson's games this year have not gone over the total in three opportunities.
+- Clemson's games this year have yet to go over the total in three opportunities.

-- Clemson is 0-2 against the spread and 2-0 overall this season when the team records more than 10.3 points.
+- Clemson is 0-2 against the spread and 2-0 overall in games when it scores more than 10.3 points.

 - This year, the Tigers have turned the ball over five times, one more than the Wolf Pack's takeaways (4).